 Part 2 of 2: Dan gets bailed out of jail by an amused Darlene, while rumors fly from wild to wilder, as to why he was arrested.
 Jackie learns why Dan was arrested, and finds herself both angry with, ...

 Will and Grace live together in an apartment in New York City.
 He's a gay lawyer, she's a straight interior designer.
 Their best friends are Jack, a gleeful but proud gay man, and Karen, a charismatic, filthy rich, amoral socialite.

 Al Bundy is a misanthropic women's shoe salesman with a miserable life.
 He hates his job, his wife is lazy, his son is dysfunctional (especially with women), and his daughter is dim-witted and promiscuous.

-'Roseanne' is the story of a working class family struggling with life's essential problems: Marriage, Children, Money and Parents in Law.
-A classic sitcom, the story circles around the Connor family - a family of five (DJ, Darlene, Becky, Roseanne and Dan).
-The household's mother, Roseanne, is being accompanied in her quest to keep the family together by her sister Jackie and various friends over the years.Written by
+'Roseanne' is the story of a working-class family struggling with life's essential problems--marriage, children, money, and parents-in-law.
+A now-classic sitcom, the story circles around the Connor family, a family of five that includes the parents, Roseanne and Dan, and the children, Becky, Darlene, and D.J..
+Roseanne is helped in her challenge to keep the family moving along by her single sister, Jackie, and various friends.Written by

 During the course of the series, Roseanne Arnold divorced Tom Arnold and changed her name to simply Roseanne.
 In the season-opener after the divorce, every cast and crew member in the opening and closing credits was listed onscreen by first name only.
 See more »

 23 of 37 people found this review helpful.

 Was this review helpful to you?